Key Takeaway

 Can I drink coffee before my GLP-1 injection?

 Yes.
-There is no need to fast from coffee before or after your injection.
+There's no need to fast from coffee before or after your injection.
 The medication is absorbed through subcutaneous tissue, not the GI tract.
 Drink coffee at whatever time works for your routine.

 Will coffee help or hurt my weight loss on a GLP-1 medication?

-Black coffee is essentially calorie-free and has mild appetite-suppressing effects, so it is neutral to slightly helpful.
+Black coffee is importantly calorie-free and has mild appetite-suppressing effects, so it's neutral to slightly helpful.
 The danger lies in high-calorie coffee drinks loaded with sugar and cream.
-Keep your coffee simple during your weight loss phase, and it will not hold you back.
+Keep your coffee simple during your weight loss phase, and it won't hold you back.